 Apple now markets devices with various displays like Retina display, Retina HD Display, Liquid Retina HD Display, Super Retina XDR display, Super Retina HD Display, or Retina 4K/5K Display!

 Now the Retina 5K display is seen in the 27in iMac Pro with a screen resolution of 5120×2880!
 The highest display is the Retina 6K display seen in the Pro Display XDr with a huge resolution of 6016×3384.

 Haptic / Tactile touchscreen

-Haptic technology has been used by Blackberry and Nokia for their touchscreen smartphones targeted towards enterprise market.
-This technology provides a tactile feedback on a touch action on the screen thus providing an immediate and unmistakable confirmation to the user.
+Haptic technology has been used by Blackberry and Nokia for their touchscreen smartphones targeted towards the enterprise market.
+This technology provides tactile feedback on a touch action on the screen thus providing an immediate and unmistakable confirmation to the user.
 Haptic technology has been found to significantly improve user performance, accuracy and satisfaction while typing on a touchscreen.

-Guest author Sulakshan is a Co-Founder of MySmartPrice.com, the easiest way to get the best price for Mobiles and Books in India.
+The first version written by guest author Sulakshan is a Co-Founder of MySmartPrice.com, the easiest way to get the best price for Mobiles and Books in India.